microsoft/mu/docs/CodeDevelopment/compile.md

 # How to Build/Compile

 The repository/product/project should describe any unique steps required.
-Project Mu currently has two supported patterns.
+Project Mu currently supports two methods of building.
 Those will be described here to encourage pattern/code reuse and limit the required repository specific documentation.

 ## Compile Testing aka __MuBuild__

+MuBuild is a framework for running a battery of tests against a single Mu repository (and its dependencies).
+A plugin model is used for adding additional tests.
+Today one such plugin is a basic compile test.
+The repository maintainer may add additional tests such as linters, etc.

 It is often desirable to compile test code and at times there might not be a product to test with.
 This is also how the Pull Requests gates are implemented and enforced.